 The complete data series behind the latest Richmond Fed manufacturing report (available here) dates from November 1993.
 The chart below illustrates the 21st century behavior of the diffusion index that summarizes the individual components.

-The March update shows the manufacturing composite at -7, a slight decline from last month's -6.
-Not surprisingly, the full report continues to mention bad weather as a factor.
-Today's composite number was below the Investing.com forecast of -1.
+The May update shows the manufacturing composite at 3, down from 7 last month.
+Numbers above zero indicate expanding activity.
+Today's composite number was below the Investing.com forecast of 6.

 Here is a snapshot of the complete Richmond Fed Manufacturing Composite series.